Good flavor search in SU(5): a machine learning approach: One-parameter generalisation

 if the matrices $M_{45}$ and $M_{24}$ are denoted by $M$.
 Two paremeters $a$ and $b$ are assumed to be real and positive.
 The 45-Higgs model is realised by $(a,b) = (1,3)$, and the 24-Higgs model is realised by $(a,b)=(2,3)$, as special cases of this generalised model.

 We consider the same loss function \eqref{eqn:Ldef}.
 Using \eqref{eqn:Mdymodel}, it can be written

 where $y=b/a$ is a real, continuous parameter.
-Given that $a$ and $b$ were both assumed to be positive, $y=b/a$ must also be positive.
+Given that $a$ and $b$ are both positive, $y=b/a$ must also be positive.
 The generalised model represents the 45-Higgs model when $y=3$ and the 24-Higgs model when $y=1.5$.
-To justify this model, one may consider, for instance, a situation where the $\bm{\overline{45}}$ representation Higgs and the higher-dimensional operator may coexist, and both \eqref{eqn:H45lag} and \eqref{eqn:H24lag} may contribute to the Lagrangian of the model.
-If the Yukawa matrices of these two terms are proportional, the model reduces to our case.
+To justify this model, one may consider, for instance, a situation where the $\bm{\overline{45}}$ representation Higgs and the higher-dimensional operator coexist, and both \eqref{eqn:H45lag} and \eqref{eqn:H24lag} terms contribute to the Lagrangian.
+If the Yukawa matrices of these two terms are proportional, the model reduces to our case\footnote{ Here the alignment of the Yukawa matrices of different origins is not motivated by underlying physics; it is a simplifying ansatz to keep the model tractable. }.

-Our standard of naturalness, or the {\em beauty}, is the same as before.
+Our standard of beauty is the same as before.
 We minimise the loss function \eqref{eqn:Lymodel}, by optimising eleven parameters, $x_1,\ldots,x_{10}$ and $y$.
 Our aim here is to find the optimal value of $y$ by machine learning.